 To help fill the void, Carroll has remained involved with all three teams.
 He continued to attend football practices, even on Sunday's, and was a statistician for the basketball team.
 Also, he has made most of the Spartans' baseball games.

-Page 2 of 2 - Prairie View basketball coach Joseph "Boo" Waller appreciated Carroll's presence throughout the season.
+Prairie View basketball coach Joseph "Boo" Waller appreciated Carroll's presence throughout the season.

 "Dylan traveled with us to all of the away games and made most of our practices," Waller said.
 "He helped us out in any way he could — stats or whatever, he was there."

 Waller expects Carroll to benefit from attending practice when he could have been spending his time elsewhere.